cesarsotovalero/cesarsotovalero.github.io/_pages/about-me.md

      2. you verify your form on formspree.io.
 -->

-You can email me using the form below:
+You can email César using the form below:

 <form id="contact-me" class="wj-contact" action="https://formspree.io/mrgqpknn" method="POST">
     <input type="text" name="email" placeholder="Your email goes here">